What is a Mentor Anyway?

 But I am so much more.
 I am a "mentor": an experienced and trusted adviser.
 My role is so much more than teaching skills.
 My role, as the University of Washington defines it is to:

-listen both to what is being said and how it is being said;
+- listen to both to what is being said and how it is being said;

 While true, this sounds so official and formulated when really it comes down to simple, everyday, understandable principles.